Tropidoclonion lineatum (Hallowell, 1856)

 Key Characteristics: White to gray midback stripe and another on each side; double row of dark half-moons extends down the midbelly; back scales keeled; anal plate not divided.

 Similar Species: Common Gartersnake, Plains Gartersnake.
-See the Key to Illinois Snakes for help with identification.
+See the Key to Snakes of Illinois for help with identification.

 Subspecies: None currently recognized.